History of Denver: Beginning the government

-On October 24, 1859, an election was held to form a provisional government for the goldfields and the formation of the Provisional Government of the Territory of Jefferson was approved.
-The elected Governor of the Territory of Jefferson, Robert Williamson Steele, opened the first session of the Jefferson Territorial Legislature in Denver City on November 7, 1859.
-The Congress, embroiled in the debate over slavery, failed to consider the new territory.
-The election of Abraham Lincoln for the President of the United States eliminated any chance for federal endorsement of the Territory of Jefferson and any role in government for Governor Steele, a staunch pro-Union Democrat and vocal opponent of Lincoln and the Republican Party.
+The three towns were combined on December 3 as City of Denver, Auraria, and Highland.
+On December 12, the free white men of the new city elected John C. Moore as mayor in a 377 to 302 vote.
+Opposition to this government was based mainly on the fact that it was organized under the Territory of Jefferson which was not legally recognized by the United States.
+Samuel Beall was appointed by the Denver Town Company to lobby for Colorado's representation in Washington.

+1860

+Moore resigned to fight for the Confederate States of America.
+The Territory of Jefferson lost legitimacy and the three towns were reconstituted on October 1 as Denver City with three judges, a clerk, treasurer, marshal, and six legislators.

+Colorado Territory

-Seeking to augment the political power of the free states, the Republican led congress hurriedly admitted the portion of the Territory of Kansas east of the 25th meridian west from Washington to the Union as the free State of Kansas on January 29, 1861.
-Kansas statehood left the western portion of the now defunct Kansas Territory, which the Jefferson Territory also claimed, officially unorganized.
+The State of Kansas was created on January 29, 1861 formalizing the separation of the western portion of the now defunct Kansas Territory.

 On February 28, 1861, outgoing U.S. President James Buchanan signed an Act of Congress organizing the free Territory of Colorado.
 President Abraham Lincoln appointed William Gilpin of Missouri the first Governor of the Territory of Colorado and he arrived in Denver City on May 29, 1861.
 On June 6, 1861, Governor Steele issued a proclamation declaring the Territory of Jefferson disbanded and urging all employees and residents to abide by the laws governing the United States.

 The Colorado General Assembly first met on September 9, 1861, and created 17 counties for the territory on November 1, 1861, including a new Arapahoe County with Denver City as its seat.
-The legislature approved the reincorporation of the cities of Denver, Auraria, and Highland as Denver City on November 7, 1861, in order to better administer the quickly growing cities.
+The legislature approved the reincorporation of the cities of Denver, Auraria, and Highland as Denver City on November 7, 1861, in order to better administer the quickly growing cities.The new charter granted Denver broad powers enacted by a city council with six members and a mayor with limited authority.
+The council was authorized to facilitate many improvements and maintenance to municipal infrastructure, levy property taxes, incur some debts, and regulate markets.
+It also affirmed the validity of law and equity prior to the formation of the territory.

 Denver City served as the Arapahoe County Seat from 1861 until it became its own county in 1902.
 In 1867, Denver City became the Territorial Capital.
 With its new-found importance, Denver City shortened its name to just Denver.
 On August 1, 1876, Denver became the temporary state capital when Colorado was admitted to the Union, and a statewide vote in 1881 made Denver the permanent state capital.

+The first public school opened in 1862 along with a school board.
+Several private schools were founded in the same year.